Introduction

 The trail descends further towards a footbridge over a small tributary of Hoffman Branch (E).
 At this point, there is a junction with Trail 4.

-approach to footbridge over unnamed stream, ruins at upper right
+approach to footbridge over unnamed stream, ruins at upper right, Trail 4 to lower right

 the footbridge with ruins in upper right